aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/chart/_index.md

 **Remarks**

-<p>The type of the image is specified by using <c>imageType</c>.
+The type of the image is specified by using <c>imageType</c>.
 The following types are supported: ImageType.Bmp, ImageType.Gif, ImageType.Png, ImageType.Jpeg, ImageType.Tiff, ImageType.Emf.</p> If the width or height is zero or the chart is not supported according to Supported Charts List, this method will do nothing.

 ### toImage(string, number) {#toImage-string-number-}